Streptococcal infections are any type of infection caused by the Streptococcus ('strep') group of bacteria.

 Group A strep (strep A) are often found on the surface of the skin and inside the throat.
 They are a common cause of infection in adults and children.

 These two groups are described in more detail below.
-You can find information on the symptoms, causes and treatment of specific infections by following the links provided.

 Minor strep A infections

-- a middle ear infection, which often causes earache, a high temperature and some temporary hearing loss
+- a middle ear infection, which often causes earache, a high temperature (fever) and some temporary hearing loss

 - sinusitis – an infection of the small cavities behind the forehead and cheekbones, which causes a blocked or runny nose and a throbbing pain in your face